 Attorney Sevenish was a police officer prior to becoming a lawyer, and he has more than three decades of experience in the field.
 Learn more about our expereinced team of personal injury attorneys ready to help you.

 If you've been injured by a drunk driver or have experienced a recent accident it's vital to seek guidance from an experienced attorney.
-Request your free book "11 MIstakes That Could Cost Accident Victims Thousands".
+Request your free book detailing what to do after an accident "11 MIstakes That Could Cost Accident Victims Thousands".
 Knowledge is power.
 If you've been hurt or injured in a car accident due to a drunk driver learn how to get the compensation you deserve.